Chiang Kai-shek rifle: History

-The weapon served as one of the main battle rifles for the Chinese National Revolutionary Army (NRA, or Nationalists).
+The weapon served as one of the main service rifles for the Chinese National Revolutionary Army (NRA, or Nationalists).
 Like the Karabiner 98k, it was a shortened and lightened version of the Gewehr 98, specifically, the Oberndorf Export Mauser named Standardmodell.
 10,000 had been bought by China in 1934 and the Germans provided the tooling to produce the Type 24.
 The 1934 materials proved to be incorrect and new tools were sent in early 1935.

 Although it entered production at the Gongxian Arsenal in July 1935, China's limited industrial capacity meant that the rifle was built in relatively low numbers.
-Initial CKS rifles were made.
 The name of the rifle was changed from Type 24 to Type Chiang Kai-shek after a visit of the Generalissimo to the factory.

-As the war progressed, however, China's industry in western cities like Chongqing and Kunming allowed more and more of these rifles to be produced, although quality controls persisted due to the need to move machinery in order to avoid being captured or destroyed by Japanese troops.
+As the war progressed, however, China's industry in western cities like Chongqing and Kunming allowed more rifles to be produced, although quality controls persisted due to the need to move machinery in order to avoid being captured or destroyed by Japanese troops.

 Together with the Mauser C96 handgun and the M35 Helmet, these weapons have become recognizable features of the Generalissimo's National Revolutionary Army during China's turbulent early 20th century.
 In an ironic twist, the rifle, although named after Chiang Kai-shek, was also heavily used by the Communists that he fought against during the Chinese Civil War.

 Chinese Sergeant Tung Chih Yeh claimed to have shot and killed over 100 Imperial Japanese Army (IJA) soldiers using a Chiang Kai-shek rifle with and without a scope in the Yangtze area.

 In 1941 the Chinese Communists produced copies of this rifle, dubbing them the Type 55 rifle in honour of Eighth Route Army Commander-in-chief Zhu De's (later Marshal) 55th birthday.